Pelvic inflammatory disease

 Description

-An infection of the female reproductive organs, which include the uterus, fallopian tubes and ovaries.
+An infection of the reproductive organs of people assigned female at birth.
+These organs include the uterus, fallopian tubes and ovaries.

 Overview

-Pelvic inflammatory disease is caused by infection with germs.
+An infection with germs causes pelvic inflammatory disease.
 Most often, the germs spread through sex without a condom.
 Sexually transmitted infections such as gonorrhea and chlamydia can lead to the disease.

 Symptoms

-Pelvic inflammatory disease symptoms can include pain in the lower stomach area and pelvis, heavy vaginal discharge, irregular bleeding from the vagina, pain during sex, fever, and frequent, painful urination.
+Pelvic inflammatory disease symptoms can include pain in the lower belly and pelvis, heavy vaginal discharge, bleeding from the vagina between periods, pain during sex, fever, and pain while urinating.

 Treatments

 Pelvic inflammatory disease treatment includes medicine called antibiotics to get rid of the infection.
 Rarely, surgery is needed.
-An infected person's partner also should get testing and treatment.
+An infected person's partner also needs to be tested and treated.